 - After December 1 $445

-Members of Florida Philanthropic Network will receive the Exponent Philanthropy member price.
-Please contact your FPN contact for the discount code.
+Members of Florida Philanthropic Network and the Southeastern Council of Foundations will receive the Exponent Philanthropy member price.
+Please contact FPN and SECF for your discount code.

 Registration includes breakfast, lunch and reception.
 Meeting attire is business casual.